Bug Bounty Program

 Application bugs that are explicitly NOT considered to be in-scope:

-• Any UI-based injection bugs for the duration of our UI replacement project (we're currently rebuilding the UI as a separate experience; therefore, any bugs that impact our current UI will not qualify).
+- Any UI-based injection or non-critical security bugs for the duration of our UI replacement project (we're currently rebuilding the UI as a separate experience; therefore, any bugs that impact our current UI will not qualify).

 Actions/areas that are explicitly NOT considered to be in-scope:

-• Executing or attempting to execute any Denial of Service (DoS) attack; or
+- Executing or attempting to execute any Denial of Service (DoS) attack.

-• Knowingly posting, transmitting, uploading, linking to, sending, or storing any Malicious Software; or
+- Knowingly posting, transmitting, uploading, linking to, sending, or storing any Malicious Software.

-• Attempting to social engineer support or other staff; or
+- Attempting to social engineer support or other staff.

-• Testing in a manner that would result in the sending of unsolicited or unauthorized junk mail, spam, pyramid schemes, or other forms of duplicative or unsolicited messages; or
+- Testing in a manner that would result in the sending of unsolicited or unauthorized junk mail, spam, pyramid schemes, or other forms of duplicative or unsolicited messages.

-• Testing in a manner that would degrade the operation of the Service; or
+- Testing in a manner that would degrade the operation of the Service.

-• Testing or otherwise accessing or using the Service from any jurisdiction that is Prohibited Jurisdiction; or
+- Testing or otherwise accessing or using the Service from any Prohibited Jurisdiction.

 Vulnerabilities that are explicitly NOT considered to be in-scope: